Andrew Henderson

 Requirements include:

-Now Mexico is one of our personal favorite destinations.
-We can’t list all what we love about the country here, so here’s our Nomad Guide to living in Mexico City.
+Mexico is one of our personal favorite destinations.
+We can’t list all that we love about the country here, so here’s our Nomad Guide to living in Mexico City.

 Mexico’s temporary resident visa gives digital nomads the right to live in Mexico from six months to four years and work for foreign companies.